Troubleshoot Azure Stream Analytics by using diagnostics logs

 Diagnostics logs (configurable), which provide richer insights into everything that happens with a job.
 Diagnostics logs start when the job is created and end when the job is deleted.
 They cover events when the job is updated and while it’s running.

-You can use services like Azure Storage, Azure Event Hubs, and Azure Log Analytics to analyze nonconforming data.
+You can use services like Azure Storage, Azure Event Hubs, and Azure Monitor logs to analyze nonconforming data.
 You are charged based on the pricing model for those services.

 Debugging using activity logs